Bellamkonda-Nokesh/Smart-Meal-Planner_Project/README.md

-# 🌸 Smart Meal Planner: A Ghibli Culinary Journey 🌸
+# --Smart Meal Planner: A Ghibli Culinary Journey --

 Embark on a magical meal-planning adventure inspired by the whimsical world of Studio Ghibli!
 This JavaFX application, crafted for MCA Semester II at Alliance University, transforms dietary preferences into delightful 7-day meal plans with nutritional insights.
 Adorned with a serene beige backdrop, vibrant green buttons, and warm brown text, it’s a visual treat completed on April 23, 2025.
 Explore the full story in our [project report (PDF)](docs/Java_Project_Report.pdf)!